Council elections

 Find out more about our wards

-Enrolling as a ratepayer in Kingston
+Enrolling to vote in Kingston

-In a Victorian local council election there are two types of voters:
+In a Victorian local council election, there are two types of voters:

 You have one vote in Kingston.
 If you are a state-enrolled voter, that is the enrolment you use to vote.
+You can check your enrolment status on the VEC website.

 State-enrolled voters